Motley Fool Stock Advisor Review 2023 – Is It Worth It?

 - David Gardner's stocks have returned an average of 670.6%.

+These contrast with a 92.7% average for the major S&P market benchmark (as of this writing).
 The site generally maintains a lighthearted attitude, as reflected in its subscription newsletter and other services.
 However, the Motley Fool Stock Advisor service is generally well respected in the investment community.

 For investors willing to take a bit more risk, the pricier Rule Breakers subscription costs $299 per year and focuses on growth stocks.
-The Fool also offers retirement guidance and resources in its Rule Your Retirement subscription for $99 per year, but this review focuses primarily on the Stock Advisor subscription.
+The Fool also offers retirement guidance and resources in its Rule Your Retirement subscription for $149 per year, but this review focuses primarily on the Stock Advisor subscription.

-History of The Motley Fool
+History of The Motley Fool Stock Advisor

 Brothers David Gardner and Tom Gardner founded The Motley Fool in 1993.
 The Gardners still run the company from its headquarters in Alexandria, Virginia, in the Washington, D.C., area.

-The original online launch led to widespread coverage, including by The Wall Street Journal and The New Yorker, and a partnership with then-booming America Online.
+The original online launch led to widespread coverage, including The Wall Street Journal and The New Yorker, and a partnership with then-booming America Online.
 It did well in the early '90s.
 But the company suffered significant losses in the fallout of the dot-com market collapse in 2001.

 What to Look for in The Motley Fool